SvenGroot/Ookii.CommandLine/docs/Arguments.md

 ## Long/short mode

+POSIX and GNU conventions specify that options use a dash (`-`) followed by a single characters, and define the concept of long options, which use `--` followed by an a multi-character name.
+This style is used by many tools like `dotnet`, `git`, and many others, and may be preferred if you are writing a cross-platform application.

-Ookii.CommandLine supports an alternative parsing mode called "long/short mode."
-In this mode, arguments can have long names and single-character short names, each with their own argument name prefix.
+Ookii.CommandLine calls this style of parsing "long/short mode," and offers it as an alternative mode to augment the default parsing rules.
+In this mode, an argument can have the regular long name and an additional single-character short name, each with its own argument name prefix.
 By default, the prefix `--` is used for long names, and `-` (and `/` on Windows) for short names.

+POSIX conventions also specify the use of lower case argument names, with dashes separating words ("dash-case"), which you can easily achieve using [name transformation](DefiningArguments.md#name-transformation), and case-sensitive argument names, which can be enabled with the [`ParseOptionsAttribute.CaseSensitive`][] property or the [`ParseOptions.ArgumentNameComparer`][] property.

 For example, an argument named `--path` could have a short name `-p`.
 It could then be supplied using either name: